janlang1/personal-website-2/readme.md

 # run virtual enviroment
 source venv/bin/activate
+I think I have to run this each time: $ export PASSWORD='password'

 # libraries to install
-pip install flask, flask-wtf, python-dotenv, Flask-Security
+pip install flask, flask-wtf, python-dotenv
 - wtf for forms
 - dotenv for environment variables for the .flaskenv file

 # save package dependencies
-pip freeze > requirements.txt
+'$ pip freeze > requirements.txt'
 to save package dependencies like the package.json in node.js reinstall using 'pip install -r requirements.txt'